Azure/azure-cli/doc/configuring_your_machine.md

 -	Fork the  https://github.com/Azure/azure-cli/ repository into your private GitHub account
 -	Create pull requests against the https://github.com/azure/azure-cli repository to get your code changes merged into the project repository.

-##Docker Setup
-If you have not previously done so, configure your Docker client engine [here](https://docs.docker.com/engine/installation/).

-Then:
-+ Run `docker login` (contact the team for credentials).
-+ Run `docker pull azuresdk/azure-cli-python:latest`
-+ Run `docker run -i -t azuresdk/azure-cli-python:latest`

 ##Preparing your machine
 1. Install Python 3.5.x from http://python.org.
 Please note that the version of Python that comes preinstalled on OSX is 2.7.
 2. Clone your repository and check out the master branch.